-Chemicals used in the powder coating process need to be careful managed and monitored.
+Chemicals used in the powder coating process need to be carefully managed and monitored.
 They are not intended to be put in landfills or go down drains.
-Our Powder Coating Facility truly is “State of the Art” in the way we apply, but also in the way we monitor-scrub fumes and recycle powdercoating chemical.
+Our Powder Coating Facility truly is “State of the Art” in the way we apply, but also in the way we monitor scrub fumes and recycle powder coating chemicals.

-At Steel Core be have developed a centralized distribution system where by most shipments originate from a location as close as possible to the shipment destination.
-We strive to make sure we eliminate transcontinental shipping (West -East or East-West) with strategic manufacturing hubs.
+At Steel Core, we have developed a centralized distribution system whereby most shipments originate from a location as close as possible to the shipment destination.
+We strive to make sure we eliminate transcontinental shipping (West-East or East-West) with strategic manufacturing hubs.
 This practice keeps shipping cost down for our customers, but it also reduces diesel emission by reducing the distance between factory and customer.
-The shorter a period of time a truck is on the road, the less emissions it can release.
+The shorter period of time a truck is on the road, the lesser emissions it can release.

 Many companies deliver a variety of goods to your location or job site and their trucks go back empty, sometimes over hundreds or thousands of miles.
 This leaves a huge carbon footprint but achieves nothing, wearing down highways and local roads for no reason other than getting a truck back to its original location.
 Diesel engines just running for hours, hauling nothing.